 Some processors have a Turbo speed which they can run at for short bursts of extra processing power when required, we list CPU's by base speed and include Turbo speeds if a chip is capable of it.

-Intel's latest mainstream CPUs are the 9th Generation Coffee Lake (Refresh) chips.
+Intel's latest mainstream CPUs are the 10th Generation chips.
 You can work out which generation a processor is from as the first number in it's designation is the generation.